BanuNathan/Exoplanet-Classifier/README.md

 Over a period of nine years in deep space, the NASA Kepler space telescope has been out on a planet-hunting mission to discover hidden planets outside of our solar system.
 To help process this data, a machine learning models capable of classifying candidate exoplanets from the raw dataset has been created .

-## Steps followed
+## Procedure
-</b> pre processed the Datac </b>
-</b> Preprocessed the dataset prior to fitting the model.</b>
+- Processed raw dataset to fit a ML-model.
-Performed feature selection and removed unnecessary features.</b>
+- Performed big data analysis to create selection set and remove unnecessary features.
-Use dMinMaxScaler to scale the numerical data.</b>
-Separated the data into training and testing data.</b>
+- Used a min-max scaling algorithm to scale selection set into numerically-based training and testing data.
-Tuned Model Parameters</b>
-Used GridSearch to tune model parameters.</b>
-Tuned and compared two different classifiers.</b>
+- Tuned model parameters procedurally using grid-search methods and unique classifiers.

 ## Report

-Two models were created using  LogisticRegression and SVC.
-LogisticRegression seems to predict better than SCV with the score of Training Data Score: 0.8426473393095556 and
+Two models were created using logistical and SVC models.
+The logistic model seems to predict better than SCV with prediction scores of 0.8426473393095556, compared to 0.8409610983981693.
-Testing Data Score: 0.8409610983981693.